About

 Wellman’s other publications include an award-winning book, The Gold Coast Church and the Ghetto: Christ and Culture in Mainline Protestantism (Illinois, 1999); two edited volumes: The Power of Religious Publics: Staking Claims in American Society, with Bill Swatos (Praegers, 1999), and Belief and Bloodshed: Religion and Violence Across Time and Tradition (Rowman and Littlefield, 2007).
 His 2008 monograph, Evangelical vs. Liberal: The Clash of Christian Cultures in the Pacific Northwest (Oxford University Press), received Honorable Mention for the 2009 Distinguished Book Award by the Society for the Scientific Study of Religion.
 In 2012, Wellman’s book, Rob Bell and a New American Christianity (Abingdon Press), explored one of the most well-known and controversial evangelical ministers in America, explaining his success and the sources of his charisma, including his decision to step aside from his ministry.

 Wellman is married to Brooke Wellman and lives in the Seattle area.
-He has four daughters, Constance, and Georgia, both of whom attended and graduated from the University of Washington, who now work at Google.
-Recently, Constance married Eli Chin, a fellow Husky.
-Even more recently Jim and Brooke welcomed a third and fourth daughter into their family: Simone James Wellman and Blaise Brooke Wellman.
+He has four daughters, Constance, and Georgia, both of whom attended and graduated from the University of Washington.
+Constance married Eli Chin, a fellow Husky.
+They recently had their first baby, Coco!
+We are all rejoicing!
+Jim and Brooke have two daughters Simone James Wellman (6) and Blaise Brooke Wellman (4).
 Each of these amazing women and men are his “bright and shining morning stars.”